|

 There were a lot of problems with the printing Enigma machines.

-The first ones had reliability issues with the print wheel
+The first ones had reliability issues with the print wheel,

 and the later model with the type bars.
 As a result, the

-schreibende Enigma would not be
+schreibende Enigma was not

 |